bufbuild-ru/docs/blog/grpc-conformance-deep-dive/index.md

 hero:
   name: "Connect RPC vs. Google gRPC: Conformance Deep Dive"
+  tagline: "May 30, 2024"
 ---

-**_We’ve open sourced Connect RPC’s protocol conformance suite.
+_We’ve open sourced Connect RPC’s protocol conformance suite.
 Connect is a multi-protocol RPC project that includes support for the gRPC and gRPC-Web protocols.
 Anyone can now use it to validate the correctness of a gRPC implementation.
-This article explores how the test suite operates and details our findings for a selection of Connect RPC and Google’s gRPC runtimes._**
+This article explores how the test suite operates and details our findings for a selection of Connect RPC and Google’s gRPC runtimes._

 ## Key takeaways